dsyer/cloud-middleware-blog/README.md

 ```
 (the "tags" provides a hint that we want to create a MySQL `DataSource`, the "uri" provides the location, and the "name" becomes a bean ID).
 Still nothing changes in the `DataSource` (it is still H2) because Spring Cloud Connectors by themselves don't create a `DataSource`.
 Spring Boot has some autoconfiguration for the Connectors, so if you looked at the beans in your application you would see a `CloudFactory`, but it's up to you to use that if you want it to create a `DataSource` for you (see below).

 * Add the "auto-reconfiguration" JAR from the Java buildpack (Maven co-ordinates `org.cloudfoundry:auto-reconfiguration:1.7.0.RELEASE`).
 You can add it as a local dependency to simulate running an application in Cloud Foundry, but it wouldn't be normal to do this with a real application (this is just for experimenting with autoconfiguration).
-The auto-reconfiguration JAR now has everything it need to create a `DataSource`, but it still doesn't (yet) because it detects that you already have a bean of type `CloudFactory`, and one was added by Spring Boot.
+The auto-reconfiguration JAR now has everything it needs to create a `DataSource`, but it still doesn't (yet) because it detects that you already have a bean of type `CloudFactory`, one that was added by Spring Boot.

 * Remove the explicit "cloud" profile.
-The profile will still be active because the auto-reconfiguration JAR adds it back again.
-There is no change to the `DataSource` because Spring Boot has created a `CloudFactory` for you and the auto-reconfiguration JAR assumes that means you are going to use it.
-No change in the `DataSource` (still H2).
+The profile will still be active when your app starts because the auto-reconfiguration JAR adds it back again.
+There is still no change to the `DataSource` because Spring Boot has created a `CloudFactory` for you.

 * Remove the `spring-boot-starter-cloud-connectors` dependency, so that Spring Boot backs off creating a `CloudFactory`.
 The auto-reconfiguration JAR actually has its own copy of Spring Cloud Connectors (all the classes with different package names) and it now uses them to create a `DataSource` (in a `BeanFactoryPostProcessor`).
-Spring Boot backs off its `DataSourceAutoConfiguration` and you have a different `DataSource`, finally binding to MySQL via the `VCAP_SERVICES`.
+Spring Boot also backs off its `DataSourceAutoConfiguration` and you have a different `DataSource`, finally binding to MySQL via the `VCAP_SERVICES`.
 There is no control over pool properties, but it does still use the Tomcat pool if available (no support for Hikari or DBCP2).

 * Remove the auto-reconfiguration JAR and the `DataSource` reverts to H2.